opengate

 Optimization & Governance

 The work after migration is as important as the migration itself, and it is where organizations most consistently underinvest.
 Cost optimization is the immediate priority: cloud costs in the first three months post-migration are almost always higher than projected, because initial configurations prioritize stability over efficiency.
+According to Flexera, organizations waste an estimated 32% of their cloud spend on average due to idle or oversized resources.
 Rightsizing compute instances, implementing auto-scaling, optimizing storage tiers, and eliminating orphaned resources can reduce ongoing costs significantly.
 Security hardening must be addressed systematically: identity and access management, network segmentation, encryption at rest and in transit, and logging and monitoring that covers the entire hybrid environment.

 Compliance monitoring must be continuous, not periodic — regulatory requirements evolve, and the architecture must adapt.
 Perhaps most importantly, the team must be upskilled.
 Cloud operations require different skills than on-premises operations: infrastructure-as-code, container orchestration, cloud-native monitoring, and cost management are capabilities that must be built, not assumed.
 The governance framework — who can provision resources, how costs are allocated, what security standards apply — must be established as part of migration, not retrofitted when the first budget overrun arrives.